Haris-09/Python-Summer-Party-Challenge/README.md

 ### Day 5 of Python Summer Party
 #### Switch 2 Pre-sales Demand Forecasting
 You are a Product Analyst working with the Nintendo Switch 2 pre-sales team to analyze regional pre-order patterns and customer segmentation.
 Your team needs to understand how different demographics influence pre-sale volumes across regions.
 You will leverage historical pre-sale transaction data to extract meaningful insights that can guide marketing strategies.

+### Day 6 of Python Summer Party
+#### Ice Cream Sales Seasonal Performance Assessment
+You are a Product Insights Analyst working with the Ben & Jerry's sales strategy team to investigate seasonal sales patterns through comprehensive data analysis.
+The team wants to understand how temperature variations and unique transaction characteristics impact ice cream sales volume.
+Your goal is to perform detailed data cleaning and exploratory analysis to uncover meaningful insights about seasonal sales performance.